Investment Club Tax Printer Software

 What about the state taxes?

-- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, Pennsylvania or Wisconsin must file a return with their state agencies.
+- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, or Pennsylvania must file a return with their state agencies.
 Fortunately, clubs in these states can use ICLUBcentral's State Club Tax Printer software to generate the necessary forms.

 - Clubs that are located in California, Massachusetts, or New Jersey should also be aware that they are subject to certain conditions.